alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 Introducing test _providers_
 -----

 OK, we're getting into the jargon of PHPUnit now.
-To introduce the concept of test providers, consider this: almost every time we run a test, we'd like to bombard our _unit_ (our PHP method) with a variety of inputs and expected outputs, and confirm they always work.
+To introduce the concept of test providers, consider this: almost every time we run a test, we'd like to bombard our _unit_ (our PHP method) with a variety of inputs and expected outputs, and confirm our unit always works as expected.

 The basic testing code is always the same, but the inputs and expected outputs change.